FAIRmat-NFDI/nyaml/docs/how_to_guide.md

 $ pip install nyaml
 ```

-To contribute to the tool or to install it in development mode
+To contribute to the tool or to install it in development mode, you should run
 ```bash
 $ git clone https://github.com/FAIRmat-NFDI/nyaml.git
 $ cd nyaml